 Formatting text messages is an important task in localization.
-Usually they are formatted by inserting text and numeric data into the appropriate position.
-However, in case of RTL scripts, care has to be taken where these text and numeric data are inserted and how.
-Because even though the script is right to left, the numbers used may be LTR.
+Usually, they are formatted by inserting text and numeric data into the appropriate position.
+However, in the case of RTL scripts, care has to be taken where these text and numeric data are inserted and how.
+Because even though the script is right to left, the numbers used maybe LTR.
 Where a piece of text is starting and where it is ending will decide how the localized text is inserted.

 Android provides the unicodeWrap() method in the BidiFormatter class, which automatically detects the direction of the string and ensures that the inserted text or number is displayed in the correct way.